Meditation for March 24th

 To my great Aunt by marriage _________________________,

 Five dollars?
-I turned 39 and you send me $5?
+It’s my birthday, and you sent me $5?
 What am I?
 An eight-year-old boy trying to spend all his money on candy?
 No!
-I am a struggling young adult trying to be responsible by paying my bills and trying not to eat like a jerk and at the same time still enjoy the pleasures of youth and buy records, comic books and video games.
+I am a struggling young adult trying to be responsible, eating, working, and enjoying at the same time, still enjoying the pleasures of youth, and buying records, comic books, and video games.

 Five dollars is not going to cut it.
-I know that I have never written a thank-you note except for that one time my mom got really uppity with me about it and made me write it right in front of her – when I was 36 years old – but five dollars is late seventies to early eighties money.
-We got a recession on!
+I know that I have never written a thank-you note except for that one.
+My mom got really impatient with me about it and made me write it right in front of her – when I was 36 years old – but five dollars is late-seventies to early-eighties money.
+We’ve got a recession on!

-Please, I know you live in some town I can’t spell in Rhode Island, and I haven’t seen you since my brother was born – thirty-five years ago – but lets see some twenties!
+Please, I know you live in some town I can’t spell in Pennsylvania, and I haven’t seen you since my brother was born in 1980, but come on!
+Let’s see some twenties!

 K.